-To justify the notion that the high priest is absolute, the priesthood propounds the mysterious idea of the "heritage of the Law being entrusted to a single person."
-In other words, they encourage "single-minded faith in [the high priest] as the living body of Shakyamuni (Nichiren)" through which practitioners can access the heritage of the Law.
+To justify the notion that the high priest is absolute, the priesthood propounds the mysterious idea of the 'heritage of the Law being entrusted to a single person'.29 In other words, they encourage 'single-minded faith in [the high priest] as the living body of Shakyamuni (Nichiren)'30 through which practitioners can access the heritage of the Law.

-They state that the transmission takes place through a "golden utterance" in a face-to-face conversation between the outgoing high priest and his successor and that "the fundamental principle of the Daishonin's Buddhism is transmitted only to the High Priest."
+They state that the transmission takes place through a 'golden utterance' in a face-to-face conversation between the outgoing high priest and his successor and that 'the fundamental principle of the Daishonin's Buddhism is transmitted only to the High Priest'.31

 Quite to the contrary, Nichiren repeatedly stresses that the Law is inherited through embracing the Gohonzon with faith.
-He states: "The heritage of the Lotus Sutra flows within the lives of those who never forsake it

-"Nichiren has been trying to awaken all the people of Japan to faith in the Lotus Sutra so that they too can share the heritage and attain Buddhahood" ("The Heritage of the Ultimate Law of Life," The Writings of Nichiren Daishonin, vol. 1, p.
-217).
+He states: 'The heritage of the Lotus Sutra flows within the lives of those who never forsake it...
+Nichiren has been trying to awaken all the people of Japan to faith in the Lotus Sutra so that they too can share the heritage and attain Buddhahood' (WND-1, 217).